Kshama Sawant: Political ideology

 Sawant is a member of Revolutionary Workers.
 Previously she was a member of Socialist Alternative, the United States section of the Trotskyist international organization the International Socialist Alternative, formerly the Committee for a Workers' International (CWI).

 Sawant said she rejects working with either the Democratic or the Republican party and advocates abandoning the two-party system.
 She has called for "a movement to break the undemocratic power of big business and build a society that works for working people, not corporate profits—a democratic socialist society."
 In 2013, Sawant urged other left-wing groups, including Greens and trade unions, "to use her campaign as a model to inspire a much broader movement".

 On February 20, 2019, she published an article in Socialist Alternative backing Bernie Sanders' run for the Democratic nomination.
 In 2020, she spoke at a campaign rally for him at the Tacoma Dome in Tacoma, Washington.
 She joined the Democratic Socialists of America in February 2021.

 In 2024, Kshama Sawant's organization, Workers Strike Back, endorsed Jill Stein, the Green Party candidate for the United States presidential election.
 The announcement occurred during the inaugural Workers Strike Back conference, where Sawant emphasized the importance of building an independent, left-wing alternative to the two-party system in the U.S. Sawant praised Stein's campaign for its anti-war stance, focus on workers' rights, and opposition to corporate influence in politics.

-She has stated that it was her goal to deny Kamala Harris the state of Michigan in the 2024 US presidential election.